Civil Guard (Spain): Peacekeeping and other operations

-In addition to el instituto armado ("the armed institution"), the Guardia Civil is known as la benemérita ("the well-remembered").
+In addition to el instituto armado ("the armed institution"), the Guardia Civil is known as la benemérita ("the commendable", "the meritorious").
 They served in the Spanish colonies, including Cuba, Puerto Rico, the Philippines, Spanish Guinea and Spanish Morocco.

 The Guardia Civil has a sister force in Costa Rica also called the Guardia Civil.
 The Costa Rican 'guardias' often train at the same academy as regular Spanish officers.

-During the Iraqi Civil War, the GAR have been deployed to Iraq to train and assist Iraqi federal police in the fight against ISIS militants.
+During the Iraqi Civil War, the GAR deployed to Iraq to train and assist Iraqi federal police in the fight against ISIS militants.